LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [The Bootstrapper’s Bible](https://docs.google.com/document/d/1atBNc_GFQ0jXkUiEEZ7sU7S0awlHN_nL-ukVVljOGP4/edit): Joe Goldberg's notes about the book by Seth Godin.

+- [Dealing with Team Rejection](https://informatiq.github.io/2017/06/25/Dealing-with-team-rejection.html): by Ramez Hanna.
+Takeaway: "Team needs to establish healthy relationships between its members based on trust and communications."
+Provides useful context points and insight for when you have to tell your report that they need to improve. include

 - [Do The Simple Thing First: The Engineering Behind Instagram](https://www.fastcompany.com/3047642/do-the-simple-thing-first-the-engineering-behind-instagram): by Harry McCracken.
 Takeaway: Instagram founders made technical decisions using a principle which favored practicality over perfection.
 "If it solves a problem and gets us closer to launch, let’s do it."

 - [The Engineer/Manager Pendulum](https://charity.wtf/2017/05/11/the-engineer-manager-pendulum/): by Charity Majors.
 Takeaway: "Fuck the whole idea that only managers get career progression.
 And fuckkkk the idea you have to choose a “lane” and grow old there.
 I completely reject this kind of slotting."